top of page

 National Science Foundation PI Luther, Co-PIs, LynnChristensen Vasser, Nina Lany USFS - Forest biodiversity responses to changing climate across the Americas: Synthesis of long-term ecological data. $49.998.
 2022 -present

 4-VA at Mason Collaborative Research Grant PI Hanley Co-PIs Luther & John Swaddle William and Mary.
 Coordinated outreach across Virginia Universities and behavioral experiments to invent novel technology that reduces avian window collision mortality $19,700.
-2022 - present
+2022 - 2024

 NSF: Linking remote animal detection and movement data with macrosystem environmental datasets and networks.
 David Luther, Bill McShea, Gil Bohrer. $ 47,604.
 2018 - 2019